ml-archive/Sourcery/README.md

 Made with ❤️ at [Nodes](http://nodesagency.com).

 ## 📄 License
-**Sorcery** is available under the MIT license.
-See the [LICENSE](https://github.com/nodes-ios/Sorcery/blob/master/LICENSE) file for more info.
+**Sourcery** is available under the MIT license.
+See the [LICENSE](https://github.com/nodes-ios/Sourcery/blob/master/LICENSE) file for more info.